This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 Access your notification settings in either of these ways:

-At the top right, click your user icon > Settings.
-At left, click Notifications Image shown here.
+At the upper right, click your user icon > Settings.
+On the left side, click Notifications Image shown here.

-Click Notifications Image shown here and click Settings Image shown here.
+Click Notifications Image shown here > Image shown here.

-Enable or disable notifications.
-If you enable a notification, choose how often you want to be notified.
+On the Notification Settings page, you can enable or disable notifications.
+When you enable a notification, choose how often you want to be notified.

 Notification Settings

-Tip: To sort notifications by ascending or descending order, click the arrow next to Notification.
+To sort notifications by ascending or descending order, click the arrow next to the Notification column.

 Change Your Language

-At the top right, click your user icon > Language and select a language.
+At the upper right, click your user icon > Language, and then select a language.

 Change the Theme to Dark or Light Mode

-To change the theme from light mode to dark mode, at the top right, click your profile picture > Dark mode.
+To change the theme from light mode to dark mode, at the upper right, click your profile picture > Dark mode.

 Change the Theme